 A woman's body goes through a lot of changes during pregnancy, even from a week after conception.
-However, early symptoms of pregnancy vary from woman to woman and from pregnancy to pregnancy, so don't worry if you don't get any symptoms or just a few.
+The early symptoms of pregnancy vary from woman to woman and from pregnancy to pregnancy, so don't worry if you don't get any symptoms or just a few.

 As a general rule, you will tend to have similar pregnancies to your mother.
 Some women will feel emotional as the increased level of hormones circulating in the body can play havoc with emotions.

 Learn how to ensure a smooth and healthy pregnancy, by reading My Pregnancy Guide.

 Now that you're pregnant and you've done your due date calculator, you may be feeling some signs and symptoms of pregnancy.